-Although wages in the manufacturing sector stagnated after the 1970s, and jobs topped out at about 20 million in 1980, overall employment and incomes in the U.S. continued to rise.
+Although wages in the manufacturing sector stagnated after the 1970s, and manufacturing jobs topped out at about 20 million in 1980, overall employment and incomes in the U.S. continued to rise.
 The number of gainfully employed Americans in 2000, for instance, was 135 million - a nearly 35% increase over the 99 employed individuals in 1980.
-Real U.S. GDP per capita during this period rose by 57%, and disposable personal incomes by nearly 50%, maintaining the position of the U.S as the most prosperous of all large industrialized nations.
+Real U.S. GDP per capita during this period rose by 57%, and disposable personal incomes by nearly 50%.
 Apparently the growth of businesses in sectors such as information technology that satisfied new wants more than compensated for the lack of growth in manufacturing.
 For instance, the production of computers, semiconductors and communications equipment increased 13-fold between 1992 and 2000.
 Employment in IT services nearly doubled in this period from just over 2 million to 3.6 million.
 Wages in this sector are about 85 per cent higher than in the economy as a whole.
 The growth in IT wages has likewise been about 1.6 times faster.

-The expansion of markets for new goods and services has facilitated and been facilitated by imports from low wage countries.
+In the latter half of the 20th century, the expansion of markets for new goods and services encouraged - and was facilitated by - imports from low wage countries.
 According to Edward Leamer's (2001) calculations, merchandise imports amounted to about 20% of U.S. production between 1900 and 1930.
 This number then fell to less than 10% after the Hawley-Smoot Act which imposed tariffs on imports from 15% to 60% and the outbreak of the Second World War.
 U.S. imports revived slowly in the 1950s and 1960s before accelerating in the 1970s.
-Today in 2003, more than half of manufactured goods consumed in the U.S. are made abroad.
-The share of imports is particularly high in low technology, mass produced labor-intensive products.
-For instance, virtually all the toys and shoes sold in the U.S. are made in the Far East.
-China alone accounts for about 86 per cent of the bicycles purchased by U.S. consumers.
+Now more than half of manufactured goods consumed in the U.S. are made abroad.

-The resources released by imports have fostered the growth of industries that satisfy new needs in the United States.
+The resources released by imports fostered the growth of industries that satisfied new wants in the United States.
 Cheap TV sets from the Far East allowed U.S. households the wherewithal to purchase PCs powered by Intel microprocessors and Microsoft software.
 Similarly engineering graduates who would have otherwise been employed by U.S. TV manufacturers were available for employment by U.S. I.T. companies.
 Conversely the growth in incomes and employment in the new industries helped U.S. consumers pay for the goods produced overseas.